 - Children's and young adult literature, media, and culture; social justice and issues of diversity; literacy instruction

-Dr. Thomas Crisp is an assistant professor of literacy in the Department of Early Childhood Education in the College of Education at Georgia State University.
+Dr. Thomas Crisp is an assistant professor of literacy in the Department of Early Childhood and Elementary Education in the College of Education & Human Development at Georgia State University.
 His professional work focuses on issues of social justice and children’s and young adult literature, media, and culture.
 In 2011, he received the International Reading Association‘s Elva Knight Research Grant, the International Research Society for Children’s Literature’s Research Grant, and the Florida Reading Association recognized him with the Marguerite Cogorno Radencich Award for “Outstanding Teacher Educator in Reading.”

 His work in the field of children’s and young adult literature relates primarily to issues of social justice and representations of traditionally marginalized populations.
 He is concerned specifically with literature by and/or about people who self-identify as LGBT or queer.
 His professional writing can be found in journals like Journal of Children’s Literature, Children’s Literature in Education, English Journal, Children’s Literature Association Quarterly, Lion and the Unicorn, International Research in Children’s Literature, Journal of LGBT Youth, Teacher Education & Practice and Horn Book Magazine.
 Dr. Crisp serves on the editorial review board for Journal of Children’s Literature and Language Arts, as well as the editorial boards for Children’s Literature in Education.